unik-name/docs.unikname.network/docs/introduction.md

 ## The network

-We're maintaining 2 public networks, a live one and a test one:
+We're maintaining 2 public networks, a live one and a test one.

+### LIVENET

-- **LIVENET**: the main network (equivalent to mainnet on other blockchains).
+LIVENET is the main network (equivalent to _mainnet_ on other blockchains).
 Tokens are **valuable** and you can use them on a day to day basis for the long life.

-This network is live since may 2020 and you can access the blockchain via the public [livenet explorer](https://explorer.uns.network/).
+This network is live since may 2020 and you can access this network via the public [livenet explorer](https://explorer.uns.network/).

+### SANDBOX

-- **SANDBOX**: the development network (equivalent to _testnet_ or _devnet_ on other blockchains).
-Used to test and discuss new features with community before making them available for all.
+SANDBOX is the development network (equivalent to _testnet_ or _devnet_ on other blockchains).

+It is used to test and discuss new features with community before making them available for all.
 Tokens are **valueless** (you can get them for free [from the faucet](/interacting-with-uns.html#sandbox-faucet).
-Use them to test next features and your apps based on UNIK tokens.
+You can use them to test next features and your apps based on UNIK tokens.

+You can access this network via the public [sandbox explorer](https://sandbox.explorer.uns.network/).